Ricardinho Paraiba

-Ricardo Ferreira da Silva (born 31 December 1986) commonly known as Ricardinho or Ricardinho Paraiba, is a Brazilian professional footballer who plays as a forward.
+Ricardo Ferreira da Silva (born 31 December 1986) commonly known as Ricardinho or Ricardinho Paraiba, is a Brazilian former professional footballer who played as a forward.

-Club career

-Santa Tecla
+Career

 Paraiba signed with Santa Tecla F.C. of the Salvadoran Primera División in 2013.

 Paraiba scored a crucial goal in a 1–0 victory against Municipal Limeño in the first leg of the quarterfinals of the Apertura 2018 at the Estadio Jose Ramon Flores, in November 2018.